Navy Bean Ham Soup Recipe

 - 1 tea. pepper, or to taste

-- For dried beans: Quick cook dried white beans by covering with cold water, boiling for 2 minutes, covering with a lid and letting sit for 20 minutes or more.
+- For starting with dried beans: Quick-cook dried white beans by covering them with cold water, boiling for 2 minutes, covering with a lid, and letting them sit for 20 minutes or more.
 Drain water off.
-Then, cover beans with cold water again.
+Then cover beans with cold water again.
 Make sure there is at least 1" of water on top.
 Cook for 1-2 hours on medium heat or until beans are soft.

-- Add onion carrots/celery, ham, and herbs (any mix of fresh or dried, you can use Herbes de Provence or Italian).
+- Add onion carrots/celery, ham, and herbs (any mix of fresh or dried, you can use herbes de Provence or Italian seasonings).
 Cook on medium heat until the vegetables are tender.

-- Add dried chicken bouillon, pepper and more herbs to taste.
-If you want soup thicker, you can remove 1 cup of beans and mash them with a fork, then put them back in the pan and mix.
+- Add dried chicken bouillon, pepper, and more herbs to taste.
+If you want a thicker soup, you can remove 1 cup of beans and mash them with a fork, then put them back in the pan and mix.

-- Optional: add 1-2 chopped tomatoes or 1 can of chopped tomatoes and heat until just boiling (don't add until the end).
+- Optional: add 1-2 chopped tomatoes or 1 can of chopped tomatoes and heat until just boiling (don't add these until the very end).

 Photo InstructionsClick thumbnail to view full-size